-This number will climb further over the next few years as the 66kV network replaces the 33kV network.
+This number will climb further over the next few years as the 22kV network replaces the 11kV network and more network intelligence is introduced.
 A full inventory of protection equipment age and condition is still being prepared and will be available in a future plan.